 - A second-season episode of Law & Order featured an Education Mama who also had a large helping of racism against Asians.
 When her son's Asian-American classmate looked like he was going to beat him for a prestigious scholarship, she murdered him.

 - Law & Order: Criminal Intent: Robbie, the title character from the episode "Bright Boy", had an extreme version.
-Robbie did have above-average intelligence and could likely have excelled academically in an environment where his abilities were properly nurtured, but his father was convinced he was a child genius and pushed him well beyond what he was actually capable of.
+Robbie did have above-average intelligence and could likely have excelled academically in an environment where his abilities were properly nurtured, but he was honor student-smart, not an academic Child Prodigy.
+His father, however, was convinced he was a child genius and pushed him well beyond what he was actually capable of.
 Goren's investigation eventually reveals that Robbie's father repeatedly cheated on behalf of his son and yet, despite this fact, he somehow continued to believe that Robbie's genius was real.

 - Law & Order: Special Victims Unit: When a teenage girl is murdered, investigation reveals that her father was a particularly brutal example of this trope.
 She and her sister were forced to kneel on grains of rice on the basement floor while their father drilled them on different topics.
 It also turns out that the girl's killer was her roommate from her incredibly prestigious school, who killed the victim out of jealousy because she felt that she needed to be the best or else she was a failure.
 It's implied that most of the students at that school have similar backgrounds (if only because the school's mentality was similar to that of this type of parent, which would have attracted those parents and potentially put off others).